 L.P.
 Holliday and R.M.
 Gurfield, “Viet Cong Logistics,” 20.

-New York Times, “Outlook Assessed By Westmoreland,” Associated Press, February 26, 1968.
+New York Times, “Outlook Assessed by Westmoreland,” Associated Press, February 26, 1968.

-Holliday and Gurfield, “Viet Cong Logistics,” x, 19; Elliot, “Pacification and the Viet Cong System in Dinh Tuong,” 41.
+Holliday and Gurfield, “Viet Cong Logistics,” x, 19; David W.P.
+Elliot and William A. Stewart, “Pacification and the Viet Cong System in Dinh Tuong, 1966-1967” (Santa Monica, California: Rand Corporation, 1969), 41.